coldbox-modules/cbq/README.md

 ## Definitions

 ### Queue Connection
-A queue connection defines how to connect to a backed service like Redis, RabbitMQ, or even a database.
+A queue connection defines how to connect to a backend service like Redis, RabbitMQ, or even a database.
 Any given queue connection can have multiple "queues" which are named stacks of queued jobs or messages to be delivered.

 ### Queue